-Generally yes, another fish, like cod or halibut, can be used and will normally cook about the same thickness adjustment.
+Other fish fillets, like cod or halibut, can be used and typically cook about the same with an easy thickness adjustment.
 Generally, fish will need about 10 minutes per inch of thickness of the fish fillet.
 Check for a final internal temperature of 145° with an instant-read thermometer.

 First is the paprika.
 Many people will like to use smoked paprika.
 Hungarian paprika is generally hot.
-But most paprika is just called paprika is what is called sweet paprika, which is what I usually prefer.
+But most paprikas are just called paprika, which is sweet paprika, which is what I usually prefer.

 The second heat adjustment is the amount of cayenne pepper amount.

 - 1 teaspoon of cayenne pepper will be 9/10 hot

 - ½ teaspoon of cayenne pepper will be 7/10 hot

 - ¼ teaspoon of cayenne pepper will be 3-4/10 hot—my usual